What Is a Parlay & How Do Parlay Bets Work? [Video]

 How Does Parlay Betting Work?

-Most sportsbook offer a 2.6:1 payout on a two-game parlay.
-This means that a $100 bet that correctly predicts both outcomes pays you $260 ($160 of which is profit plus your initial $100 investment).
+Most sportsbooks offer a 2.6:1 payout on a two-game parlay.
+A $100 bet that correctly predicts both outcomes pays you $260 ($160 of which is profit plus your initial $100 investment).

 If, instead, you bet $50 on each outcome separately, your winnings would be $50×2=$100 plus your initial $100 investment for a total of $200.